katieamazing/rc_misc/2017-04-24-Python-Sparklies.md

 print(list(zip(nums, cookies)))
 {% endhighlight %}

-To me, casting the output of the zip iterator to a dict is typically most useful, but I also showed you the list one.
+To me, casting the output of the zip iterator to a dict is typically most useful, but I also printed out the list one.
 Casting the zipped tuples into a list lets you see that zip() is really building two-part tuples with each index of your iterable inputs.

 **8. defaultdict**